Bachelor of Science in biomedical engineering

 With a bachelor of science in biomedical engineering from Wayne State University, you are equipped to:

-- Advance tools to solve biomedical engineering problems and design biomedical engineering systems.
+• Utilize and advance engineering, mathematical, and biomedical tools to solve biomedical engineering problems and design biomedical engineering systems

 Program curriculum and courses

 The 120-credit degree in biomedical engineering follows a four-year course path.
 You will begin with broad foundations in engineering design, chemistry, materials science, programming and more.
-As you specialize in your concentration, you will select the courses and electives that prepare you for career success.
+As you advance through the program, you will select the courses and electives that prepare you for career success.

 From your first week in the biomedical engineering major, you will encounter real-world biomedical engineering problems and tools through our ongoing partnership with the Wayne State University School of Medicine and affiliated hospitals.
 These opportunities will equip you with thorough comprehension of the challenges and environments of clinical medicine.